 You may place your recycling materials in a tote, milk crate, plastic container, or clear plastic bag (tied at the top) at the curb on your regular trash pick up day.

-New residents may purchase a plastic recycling bin at Public Works for $4.50.
-Town of Gorham residents can purchase plastic bins for $9.00 at the Gorham Public Works Department on Huston Road.
+New residents may pick up one free plastic recycling bin at Public Works or in the Town Clerk's Office.
+Additional plastic bins can be purchased for $9.00.
 Some residents may want to use more than one container, and we encourage you to go to purchase additional containers as needed, either at your local store or the Public Works Department or in the Town Clerk's Office.